Async-Clock/Combinational-Sim/README.md

   1
   2

- Both 0 and 1 represent a logical 0 or 1, while a 2 indicates a don't care (x).
+ Both 0 and 1 represent a logical 0 or 1, while a 2 indicates an unknown value (x).